HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our

-The best thing you can do about the rain is deal with it.
+Obvious, right?
+The best thing you can do about the rainy weather is deal with it.

 If you aren’t ready to deal with a bit of drizzle, there’s no shame in packing up the car and heading home.

-Next time though, you should follow these ten camping in the rain hacks and your time in nature will be one you’ll never forget!
+Next time though, follow these camping in the rain hacks and your time in nature will be one you’ll never forget!